CK199/top-trumps-game/README.md

 - the stats of the users' chosen cars are compared depending on which category they choose
 - the winning car is printed to the console

+## Testing

+The TopTrumpsChallenge.java file contains the main program The Cars.java file contains the main Cars class and the Audi, BMW and Mercedes subclasses